OpenChain-Project/Online-Self-Certification-Web-App/README.md

 To add a language:
 1. Add a new translation JSON file in the `WebContent/resources/locales/[lang]/translation` directory where `[lang]` is the IETF RFC 5646 language tag
 2. Add a new translation `messages_[lang].properties` file in the resource directory where `[lang]` is the IETF RFC 5646 language tag
-3. Add the language to the JavaScript file ...
+3. Add the language to the LANGUAGES array in the WebContent/resources/global.js JavaScript file

 Please feel free to test this code, submit issues, and help make Self-Certification around the OpenChain Specification easier for everyone.